 AAA is recommending that automakers increase the scope of testing for driver-assist systems and limit their rollout until the functionality is improved to provide a safer and more consistent driver experience.

-Researchers say that the daily advancements and technological breakthroughs made by driver-assist systems are great.
-But, they are simply not developed enough for drivers to rely on them full time.
+Researchers say that driver-assist systems’ daily advancements and technological breakthroughs are great.
+But, they are not developed enough for drivers to rely on them full time.
 At this point, there is simply no substitute for an attentive, alert and skilled driver to avoid car accidents.
 Based on AAA’s testing, on public roadways, nearly 73% of system errors involve cases of lane departure or erratic lane position.
 These systems were particularly challenged when they approached a disabled vehicle.

 Need for More Testing